howset/inception/README.md

 		$> netstat -tul
 		```
 - In virtualbox, go to `settings` -> `network` -> `port forwarding`.
 - Set host as 4243 (berlin cluster), guest as 4242.
 Name it ssh.
-(Better: host 2222 and guest 22 to avoid conflict with github, so __DON'T__ change the ssh-config & sshd_config!!!)
 - Test from cluster terminal
 	```sh
 	$> ssh localhost -p 4243 #or ssh 127.0.0.1 -p 4243
 	```
+- __IMPORTANT!!__ If using git, then better to use host 2222 and guest 22 to avoid conflict with github, so __DON'T__ change the ssh-config & sshd_config!!!
+(Leave at 22)

 #### Install docker, docker compose, & docker-cli-compose
 - Get `docker`, `docker-cli-compose`, & `docker compose`